 Dopamine is associated with the perception of reward.
 A person with a low sense of reward may be attracted to stimulants, and a person with an overly high sense of reward may present as manic.

 The enzyme COMT can degrade dopamine and other neurotransmitters.
-However COMT impairment inhibits its ability to break down dopamine.
+However, COMT impairment inhibits its ability to break down dopamine.
 Where genetic testing shows the presence of COMT genetic polymorphism, it would stand to reason that the person could be suffering from a dopamine excess.
-Thus, genetic testing can provide valuable information that can assist in helping someone to normalize or regulate neurotransmitter function as part of Abilify withdrawal.
+Thus, genetic testing can provide valuable information that can assist in helping someone normalize or regulate neurotransmitter function as part of Abilify withdrawal.

 The methionine variant results in a more sluggish COMT enzyme, which may leave dopamine around the prefrontal cortex for a longer period of time.6